AdaCore/spark2014/lrm/source/packages.rst

    ``object_declaration`` or a ``full_type_declaration``.

 #.
 A component of an ``array_type_declaration`` or a ``record_type_declaration``
    shall not be of a volatile type.
+[This may require determining whether a private type is volatile.]

+#.
+A discriminant shall not be of a volatile type.

+#.
+A discriminated type shall not be volatile.

+#.
+A tagged type shall not be volatile.

-A volatile input only variable shall not be updated other than by the implicit update associated with reading from it.
+#.
+A volatile input only variable shall not be updated other than by the
+   implicit update associated with reading from it.
 A volatile input only variable shall not be passed as a part of an actual parameter in a procedure call if the mode of the corresponding formal parameter is not **in**.